Heliuxx/PostgreSQL-stuff/README.md

-Showing SQL codes really do not look as appealing on here.
+Showing my SQL queries on here is not impressive.
+Questioning if it is even worth it.